OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 necessary to be able to determine name equivalence: whether or not an occurrence of a name-string in one data source refers to the same taxon as a given name-string occurrence in another.
-Solving this equivalence problem requires detecting equivalence when the name-strings are different (synonym detection), as well as distinguishing occurrences that only coincidentally have the same name-string (homonym sense detection).
+Solving this equivalence problem requires that we distinguishing occurrences that only coincidentally have the same name-string (homonym sense detection), and unify occurrences only when evidence justifies it.
 We have developed a set of heuristics that scalably address this equivalence problem.

 ## The Open Tree of Life project